 Ford County is committed to a work environment in which all individuals are treated with respect and dignity.
-Each individual has the right to work in a professional atmosphere that promotes equal employment opportunities and prohibits unlawful discriminatory practices, including harassment.
-Therefore, Ford County expects that all relationships among persons in the office will be business-like and free of bias, prejudice and harassment.
+Everyone has the right to work in a professional atmosphere that promotes equal employment opportunities and prohibits unlawful discriminatory practices, including harassment.
+Therefore, Ford County expects that all relationships among persons in the office will be business-like and free of bias, prejudice, and harassment.

-It is the policy of Ford County to ensure equal employment opportunity without discrimination or harassment on the basis of race, color, religion, gender, sexual orientation, gender identity, national origin, age, disability, genetic information, marital status, amnesty or status as a covered veteran.
+It is the policy of Ford County to ensure equal employment opportunity without discrimination or harassment based on race, color, religion, gender, sexual orientation, gender identity, national origin, age, disability, genetic information, marital status, amnesty, or status as a covered veteran.
 Ford County prohibits any such discrimination or harassment.

 Ford County encourages reporting of all perceived incidents of discrimination or harassment.
-It is the policy of Ford County to promptly and thoroughly investigate such reports.
+It is the policy of Ford County to investigate such reports promptly and thoroughly.
 Ford County prohibits retaliation against any individual who reports discrimination or harassment or who participates in an investigation of such reports.